 May marks the beginning of Central Florida’s hot weather.
-And because the next couple months won’t be pleasant, there’s a limited amount of vegetables you can start in May.
+And because the next couple of months won’t be pleasant, there’s a limited amount of vegetables you can start in May.
 If you started your garden prior to this month you should still be in good shape having a full garden and harvesting what you have.
 If you’re looking to start your first garden, or just looking for a planting guide for your current garden, then you’ve come to a good place.
 Keep on reading to learn what to plant in May in Central Florida – Zone 9b.

 Florida Vegetables You Can Grow In May

 Below are the vegetables and varieties that do well in Central Florida and when to plant them.
-In May you can plant both warm and cool season plants here in Florida.
+In May you can plant both warm and cool-season plants here in Florida.

 Warm Season: Okra, Southern Peas, Sweet Potatoes

 Cool Season: Swiss Chard (Yup..
-A cool season crop in May.
+A cool-season crop in May.
 This guy is pretty flexible)

 Gardening Recommendations and Tips For May